UKCloud/documentation/articles/managed-operations/man-how-configure-vpn-for-openstack.md

    - Create a second address pair for the peer subnet and click **Submit**.

-5. You need to add a static route to the OpenStack router to ensure that traffic for the Opsview collectors are routed via the VPN.
+5. You need to add a static route to the OpenStack router to ensure that UKCloud Monitoring infrastructure is routed via the VPN.

    - In the Horizon dashboard, expand **Network** then click **Routers**.